 – Wash and peel rhubarb.

-- Cut in small pieces, add sugar and let rest for about 30 min.
+– Cut in small pieces, add sugar and let sit for about 30 min.

-- Meanwhile mix all ingredients for the dough and fill it in a greased spring form (diameter 28cm).
+– Meanwhile mix all ingredients for the dough, knead well.

 – Bake in pre-heated oven on 180 C or 370 F for 15 min.
 Don’t turn oven off.

-- Mix all streusel ingredients until you get a crumbled dough.
+– Mix all streusel ingredients, knead until you get a crumbled dough.

 – Make pudding per instructions, let it cool off while stirring.